LEEClab/GeneralizedZonalStats/README.md

 # Description
 Tests for LS_metrics outputs main procedures for patch ids in temporal series, and for generalized_zonal_stats defs.

+# Functions implemented for zonal statistics in GeneralizedZonalStats:
+⋅⋅* create_new_columns: auxiliary function to store landscape metrics in the attribute table of a shapefile ⋅⋅* number_patches: calculates number of unique patches based on patch identification (pid) raster.
+Patches are counted as unique from the original raster for the entire region, and are not cut from zonal mask.
+⋅⋅* proportion_habitat: calculates proportion of cells with value equals to 1 in a binary raster ⋅⋅* run_zonal_stats: applies functions of interest for landscape metrics on the shapefile containing multiple polygons

 ### Last version of LSmetrics tested available at
 https://github.com/LEEClab/LS_METRICS